logur/logur/README.md

 without wiring it into your application which makes the actual library a less important detail.

-### Why not go-kit logger?
+### Why not Go kit logger?

-Go-kit deserves it's own FAQ entry because for quite some time I was really fond of the its logger interface and it was the closest thing to become an [official Go logging solution](https://docs.google.com/document/d/1shW9DZJXOeGbG9Mr9Us9MiaPqmlcVatD_D8lrOXRNMU).
+Go-kit deserves it's own entry because for quite some time I was really fond of the its logger interface and it was the closest thing to become an [official Go logging solution](https://docs.google.com/document/d/1shW9DZJXOeGbG9Mr9Us9MiaPqmlcVatD_D8lrOXRNMU).
 I still think it is great, because the interface is very simple, yet it's incredibly powerful.
 But this simplicity is why I ultimately stopped using it as my primary logger